Depression in children and adolescents

 - Major change in eating or sleeping habits.

-- Conversations about intention to run away from home.
+- Discussions of intent to run away from home.

-- Thoughts or expressions about death or intention to actively or passively commit suicide.
+- Thoughts or expressions about death or intention to commit suicide actively or passively.

-The diagnosis and treatment of children with depression should be done by a team of professionals with experience in this disease.
-It is a relatively frequent problem but with the correct approach and treatment it has good results.
-The coordinated work with the parents is essential to achieve a solution to the problem.
+The diagnosis and treatment of children with depression should be carried out by a team of professionals with experience in this illness.
+It is a relatively common problem but with the right approach and treatment it has good results.
+Coordinated work with parents is essential to solve the problem.

-The diagnosis should be made by means of a clinical interview.
-Specific techniques should be used, both verbal and non-verbal, due to the existence of cognitive and verbalization limitations in this age group.
+Diagnosis should be made by clinical interview.
+Specific techniques, both verbal and non-verbal, should be used due to the existence of cognitive and verbalisation limitations in this age group.

-To complete the psychopathological evaluation, the information provided by the parents and the school environment is essential.
+To complete the psychopathological assessment, information from parents and the school environment is essential.

-After listening to the parents, evaluating the child and performing the necessary complementary tests, the team of doctors, psychologists and nurses arrive at a diagnosis using the most modern and up-to-date methodology available.
+After listening to the parents, assessing the child and carrying out the necessary complementary tests, the team of doctors, psychologists and nurses arrive at a diagnosis using the most modern and up-to-date methodology available.

-The frequency of depression is equal in boys and girls before puberty, but after puberty, girls are more at risk of suffering from depression.
+The frequency of depression is equal in boys and girls before puberty, but after puberty, girls are more at risk of depression.

 Often the treatment of depression in children and adolescents requires a combination of parental education, psychotherapy and medication.